Shuttle/Shuttle.Esb.Tests/README.md

 shuttle-esb-tests
 =================

-Tests to verify all shuttle-esb components.
+Contains a number of fixtures that can be used to verify specific shuttle-esb implementations.